 Professor

-Dr. Damron is currently the Chief Government Relations Officer for The University of New Mexico for all federal, state, tribal, county, and city government relations for UNM Health Sciences Center, Main and Branch campuses.
+Dr. Damron is currently senior advisor to the dean and a professor in the College of Nursing.
+She previously served as the Chief Government Relations Officer for The University of New Mexico for all federal, state, tribal, county, and city government relations for UNM Health Sciences Center, main and branch campuses.
 Her current research focuses on higher education policy.
 Prior to her government work, Dr. Damron was funded by the National Cancer Institute, the American Cancer Society, the Oncology Nursing Society, and other national foundations.
 Her research at that time focused on cancer health disparities, biospecimen collection, and health policy.
 Dr. Damron conducted her research while serving as a research member of the UNM Comprehensive Cancer Center.
 She has had over 20 years of clinical experience as an Oncology Clinical Nurse Specialist and as a hospital executive.
 She is the former Cabinet Secretary for Higher Education and former State Higher Education Executive Officer (SHEEO) for the State of New Mexico.

 Associate Professor